StrawberryPerl/spbuild/msvc/README.md

 # COPYRIGHT & LICENSE

-Copyright 2019, Chase Whitener, All Rights Reserved.
+Copyright 2019, StrawberryPerl, All Rights Reserved.

 You may use, modify, and distribute this package under the same terms as Perl itself.